Simon Scott (drummer): Career

 The album Below Sea Level was released on 12k in May 2012 and was accompanied by an 80-page journal written whist recording in the sunken areas of The Fens in East Anglia where the album is conceptually based.

 Scott occasionally performs live with The Sight Below and co-wrote/co-produced three tracks on the second album It All Falls Apart released in April 2010 on Ghostly International.
 In January 2012 Kompakt released Pop Ambient 2012 which featured Scott's track "For Martha" and also Pop Ambient 2014 includes his track ″Für Betty″.
 Scott also drums and co-writes on acoustic guitarist James Blackshaw's album Fantomas: Le Faux Magistrat on Tompkins Square released July 2014 and drums on Blackshaw's 2015 album Summoning Suns.

 Slowdive reformed in January 2014, toured globally and began recording a fourth album that was released to critical acclaim in 2017.

 In 2015 Scott's Below Sea Level was re-released by UK label/Arts organisation Touch Music, followed in 2019 by his 'Soundings' album for the label.

 In December 2020, Scott released "Apart" on 12k.

+In September 2023, Scott debuted Three Quarter Skies with the single On Fire on Sonic Cathedral and followed up with an EP, Universal Flames, in October 2023.
+The debut album Fade In was released in September 2024.

+In May 2026, Scott was awarded a PhD from University of the Arts London for his dissertation The Multiphonic Fens.